 It is each player's responsibility to display a positive attitude and demonstrate good sportsmanship while participating in any CSF activity.
 Any player or team guilty of poor conduct will be disciplined immediately by ejection, suspension or other action(s) as to be determined by the CSF Council.
 It is each player's responsibility to see that they conduct themselves in a proper manner, always remembering that they are representing Eastern Washington University.
 CSF members have an obligation to act in a responsible manner and in accordance with the EWU Student Conduct Code while representing EWU in CSF activities.
 It is the duty of each club member to hold themselves accountable for their actions.
 Any club member(s) receiving disciplinary action from their league, association or from the CCS will be forwarded to the EWU Dean of Students, EWU Office of Students Rights & Responsibilities, and/or the Director of Campus Safety, depending on the nature of the incident.
-Disciplinary actions handed down by the Coordinator of Club Sports (CCS) are subject to review only by the CSF Council, EWU Office of Students Rights & Responsibilities and the ASEWU Council.
+Disciplinary actions handed down by the CCS are subject to review only by the CSF Council, EWU Office of Students Rights & Responsibilities and the ASEWU Council.

 What is a CSF Organization?

 A CSF organization is a group of students that have an interest in a specific sport.
 Club sports provide members with an opportunity to compete in leagues, tournaments, and competitions at the regional or national level or to practice or train with others in their chosen sport.
 Most clubs practice on campus, set their own membership dues, expects each member to participate in the group experience, and do not interfere with student's academic efforts.

 Who is Eligible to Participate?

 Any currently registered EWU student, faculty, staff may join any CSF organization.
 Clubs may have additional membership requirements based on criteria from their club constitution or sport associations.